beProsto/webxr-tutorial/tutorial3.md

-# WebGL 2 basics - A simple triangle
+# A simple WebGL 2 abstraction

 ## Now we know how to setup our WebGL2 application, we're getting close to finally doing WebXR, but we're not there just yet!